Tully, Queensland: Climate

-Owing to its strong exposure to the southeasterly trade winds, Tully has a tropical rainforest climate (Köppen climate classification Af).
+Tully has a tropical rainforest climate (Köppen climate classification Af).
+This is due to its strong exposure to the southeasterly trade winds.
 With an average annual rainfall exceeding 4000 mm, and the highest-ever annual rainfall in a populated area of Australia (7900 mm in 1950), Tully is arguably the wettest town in Australia.
-However, a rivalry exists between Tully and the nearby town of Babinda for that title.
-Although Tully's average rainfall is less than that of Babinda, a giant gumboot (the "Golden Gumboot") was erected in Tully in 2003, as a monument to the town's high rainfall.
+A rivalry exists between Tully and the nearby town of Babinda for that title.

+Although Tully's average rainfall is less than that of Babinda, a giant gumboot, the "Golden Gumboot", was erected in Tully in 2003, as a monument to the town's high rainfall.
 It also serves as a museum, documenting past floods, as well as displaying the rainfall for the current year.

 Cyclone Yasi

 Buildings in Tully were badly damaged by Cyclone Yasi on 3 February 2011.
 According to residents, Tully was "...a scene of mass devastation".
 An unknown number of homes were completely destroyed as intense winds, estimated at 300 km/h, battered the area.
 Many other homes not destroyed sustained severe façade and or roof damage.
 As daybreak came, reports from the town stated that about 90 percent of the structures along the main avenue sustained extensive damage.